S k i l l

 we may multiply it on the other side."

-In every case, a is shifted to the other side by means of the inverse operation.
-Every linear equation can be solved by combining those four formal rules.
+In every case, a was shifted to the other side by means of the inverse operation.
+It will be possible to solve any linear equation by applying one or more of those rules..

 Transposing

-When the operations are addition or subtraction (Forms 1 and 2 above), that is called transposing.
+When the operations are addition or subtraction (Forms 1 and 2), we call that transposing.

 We may shift a term to the other side of an equation